praneet1503/mental-wellbeing/README.md

 ### Backend
 Deploy the FastAPI app to a service like Render, Railway, or Fly.io.
+I use Modal for backend as i have credits to use there

 ---

-## Important Note
+## Legal
-This website is for informational and wellness purposes only.
+>This website is for informational and wellness purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 If you're experiencing a mental health crisis, please seek professional help immediately.